ploomber/jupysql-plugin/ui-tests/README.md

 jlpm test
 ```

+> **Note**
+> If the UI tests fail, check the recording.
+If the video shows that no notebook is opened, it might  be that the tests are trying to open a notebook that doesn't exist, this might happen with notebooks in hidden folders.

 Test results will be shown in the terminal.
 In case of any test failures, the test report
 will be opened in your browser at the end of the tests execution; see
 [Playwright documentation](https://playwright.dev/docs/test-reporters#html-reporter)